Should I Become a Music Director?

 Music directors, also known as conductors, are the artistic leaders of symphonies, musical theater productions and operas.
-Their duties include directing and choosing the music to be performed, supervising the interpretations of the music, ensuring the cast or musicians know the music and conducting the orchestra.
-They may also play a key role in casting musicians in the orchestra.
+Their duties include choosing the music to be performed, supervising the interpretations of the music, ensuring the cast or musicians know the music, and conducting the orchestra.
+They may also play a key role in the casting of musicians.
 Music directors may work with religious organizations, youth orchestras, dance troupes or opera companies.
 Travel is often required, and many performances take place during weekends and evenings.

 |Degree Field||Music theory, musical composition, conducting or a comparable discipline|

 |Experience||Experience performing in orchestras, bands, choirs, or symphonies|